-So without further ado, these are the moments of tension that kept us on the edge of our seats in 2019.
-Be warned that there may be some slight spoilers ahead for the films in question and you can click on the banners to be taken to the full reviews.
+So without further ado, these are the moments of tension that kept us on the edge of our seats in 2021.
+Be warned that there may be some slight spoilers ahead for the films in question.
+Also, you can click on the titles for the full review.

-As I have gotten older I am not afraid of having a good old fashioned ugly cry in the cinemas when the time calls for it, and hell I probably got emotional just writing this list (Spoiler: I did).
-Sometimes they are tears of grief, sometimes they are tears of joy, and even still sometimes they are tears of anger.
+As I have gotten older, I am not afraid of having a good old fashioned ugly cry in the cinemas when the time calls for it, and hell, I probably got emotional just writing this list (Spoiler: I did).
+Sometimes they are tears of grief, sometimes they are tears of joy, and even still, sometimes they are tears of anger.

 Cinematography is an art form that can be as bold as a gong crashing after a moment of silence, or as subtle as the tide coming in.
-It is something that elevates a film to the heights of accolade or turns a film into a frustrating mess when it misfires.
+It elevates a film to the heights of accolade or turns a movie into a frustrating mess when it misfires.

 While at the heart of cinematography is the Director of Photography or Cinematographer, to get something from the script to the final shot takes a whole team of professionals, and it is their talent that we champion today.

-So without further ado, these are the moments of cinematography that took our breaths away in 2019.
+So without further ado, these are the moments of cinematography that took our breaths away in 2021.
 Be warned that there may be some slight spoilers ahead for the films in question.
-Also, click on the banners to be taken to the full reviews.
+Also, click on the banners/titles to be taken to the full reviews.

-It was an amazing year for Australian Cinema, with each film I saw knocking it out of the park.
+It was a fantastic year for Australian Cinema, with each film I saw knocking it out of the park.
 There were intimate documentaries, films that held up a mirror to society, and those that brought the action to a new level.